 Emergency situations arise in all of our lives.
 We’ve all encountered instances when the car broke down, forcing us to exceed our monthly spending budgets to secure the repairs.
 Your tenants will likely come to you with stories of their own, detailing why their rents may be late.
 You have a business to run.
 The rents must be paid.
 But your ability to help your tenants find ways to make those payments with a lot less stress will go a long way in providing everyone with more peace of mind.

-At Single-Key, we offer landlords a unique way to receive timely payments without having to go through the hassle of running down their tenants.
-We not only guarantee landlords receive their money on time, but we offer tenants payment flexibility options.
+At SingleKey, we offer landlords a unique way to receive timely payments without having to go through the hassle of running down their tenants.
+We manage rental risks so landlords can rest easy, and we offer tenants payment flexibility options.
 This includes the ability to postpone rent payment for a month and the acceptance of payments by cheque or Interac.